Katamaze/Leap/README.md

 They are slow and their commitment is non-impactful.
 We have bugs from years that would take minutes to fix.
 Similarly we are waiting for missing features that any skilled developer could complete in a couple of days.
 I find incredible that a company of the size of WHMCS can't match the features delivered by the now-small group of third-party developers and designers.

-Today my commitment to WHMCS is limited to maintaining my modules and support a small group of providers.
-Few years ago I replaced WHMCS with something more rewarding and satisfying.
-I work on a software that manages things like marketplaces, logistic, warehouses and data mining.
-Things that are way more complex than registering domains, start/stop servers and invoice customers hence I am pretty confident with Leap.
+Today my commitment to WHMCS is limited to maintaining my modules and support a small group of selected providers.
+I replaced WHMCS with something that is more rewarding and satisfying.
+My main focus now is working on a software that manages marketplaces, logistic, warehouses, data mining etc. that is actively used by several big companies.

+It's a system that is way more complex and sensitive than WHMCS.
+A problem could result in the loss of significant amounts of money in missing sales.
+In comparison registering domains, start/stop servers and invoice customers feels like petting a cat.
+That being said, I am pretty confident with Leap.

 # Tell me more